Police Officer

 Best Rated

-Asked by Josh almost 11 years ago
+Asked by JOHN about 11 years ago

-Asked by Asd almost 11 years ago
+Asked by MICHEAL about 11 years ago

 (Background for my last question regarding education and how you value it): You previously said that you think an Ivy league degree shows someone who can't be trusted to handle PD money properly.
 Also, assume that this person had a full scholarship)

-Asked by ROB over 10 years ago
+Asked by ROB almost 11 years ago

 Education and college degrees are not the same thing.
 Education is highly valued and has little to do with college.
 A college degree is an expensive piece of paper that shows you stuck around long enough to get one.
 I guess that could be called determination, but I'd much rather hire the guy who showed determination by humped a pack up and down mountains in Afghanistan, rescued idiot boaters as a Coastie or worked the catapult on a carrier for 12+ hours/day.
 Those folks have learned hard lessons and know how to make sensible decisions under pressure.